She made me believe I was the problem, then her spirit told me the truth [part 2]

 To do things without seeking validation that my reasons are okay, acceptable, approved.

-And no matter how much she manipulated me in life, she doesn’t get to have the final say anymore.
+No matter how much she manipulated me in life, she doesn’t get to have the final say anymore.

 I DO!

 More truths.
 More lies unraveled.
-More realizations.
+More realizations

-My mother’s spirit had A LOT more to say.
+My mother’s spirit had A LOT more to say!

 More confessions.